The Economic Consequences of the Peace: Europe before the War

+The inhabitant of London ... regarded this state of affairs as normal, certain, and permanent, except in the direction of further improvement, and any deviation from it as aberrant, scandalous, and avoidable.
+The projects and politics of militarism and imperialism, of racial and cultural rivalries, of monopolies, restrictions, and exclusion, which were to play the serpent to this paradise, were little more than the amusements of his daily newspaper, and appeared to exercise almost no influence at all on the ordinary course of social and economic life, the internationalization of which was nearly complete in practice.

 Conference

 Keynes described the conference as a clash of values and world views of the principal leaders, pitting what has been called "the cynical traditions of European power politics [against] the promise of a more enlightened order."

+My purpose in this book is to show that the Carthaginian Peace is not practically right or possible.
+Although the school of thought from which it springs is aware of the economic factor, it overlooks, nevertheless, the deeper economic tendencies which are to govern the future.
+The clock cannot be set back.
+You cannot restore Central Europe to 1870 without setting up such strains in the European structure and letting loose such human and spiritual forces as, pushing beyond frontiers and races, will overwhelm not only you and your "guarantees," but your institutions, and the existing order of your Society.

 Keynes describes Wilson as guardian of the hopes of men of good will of all nations.

 When President Wilson left Washington he enjoyed a prestige and a moral influence throughout the world unequalled in history.
 His bold and measured words carried to the peoples of Europe above and beyond the voices of their own politicians.
 The enemy peoples trusted him to carry out the compact he had made with them; and the Allied peoples acknowledged him not as a victor only but almost as a prophet.
 In addition to this moral influence the realities of power were in his hands.
 The American armies were at the height of their numbers, discipline, and equipment.
 Europe was in complete dependence on the food supplies of the United States; and financially she was even more absolutely at their mercy.
 Europe not only already owed the United States more than she could pay; but only a large measure of further assistance could save her from starvation and bankruptcy.
 Never had a philosopher held such weapons wherewith to bind the princes of this world.
 How the crowds of the European capitals pressed about the carriage of the President!
 With what curiosity, anxiety, and hope we sought a glimpse of the features and bearing of the man of destiny who, coming from the West, was to bring healing to the wounds of the ancient parent of his civilisation and lay for us the foundations of the future.